The Web address of this

 pleasurable life activities, and/or an inability to feel normal

-pleasures (anhedoia).
+pleasures (anhedonia).

 Notably sad, glum mood.